Edkamb/APM_24/index.md

 [https://en.unito.it/about-unito/seats/metropolitan-seats/how-get-palazzo-campana](https://en.unito.it/about-unito/seats/metropolitan-seats/how-get-palazzo-campana)

+Room 5.
+The room is equipped with a Casio overhead projector (HDMI port,16:9 format, FULL HD resolution).

 The preliminary schedule is 09:00 - 17:00 on 02.10 and 03.10, and 09:00 - 13:00 (and subsequent lunch) on 04.10.

 ## Registration is now open (early registration up to August 11 at 23:59 CET)